 GRAND LODGE OF SCOTLAND

 Based at 96 George Street in Edinburgh, The Grand Lodge of Scotland has been representing Freemasons working under the Scottish Constitution since 1736 .

-Prostate Scotland has been the chosen charity of Grand Lodge for some time now and Freemasons under the Scottish Constitution have raised hundreds of thousands of pounds for this great cause and we're aiming to "Make it a Million"
+Prostate Scotland has been the chosen charity of Grand Lodge for some time now and Freemasons under the Scottish Constitution have raised over £1 Million for this great cause.
+Click here for more info

 "THAT'S AULD NEWS"